raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 Each service would connect its own commit log by publishing events to the data log pipeline.
 Then, any service that needs access to some specific data would implement a worker subscribing to the wanted events and act on them.

 This would decouple the services dependencies.
 They won't require any new endpoint to be implemented to access / retrieve service specific data.
-The micro-services are acting independently, working primary on their own business logic and they do not need to know the existence of the other services.
+The microservices are acting independently, working primary on their own business logic and they do not need to know the existence of the other services.

 **2) [_Under Pressure_](https://open.spotify.com/track/2fuCquhmrzHpu5xcA1ci9x){:target='_blank'}**